Athens travel tips

 The Parthenon is a tourist attraction visited by more than a million people each year, meaning you must share its splendour with an average 3,000 other tourists on any day you visit.

-For 12 euros (2008), a single ticket can allow tourist entry to see the Acropolis, Theatre of Dionysos, Ancient Agora and the Temple of Zeus.
+For 12 euros (2011), a single ticket can allow tourist entry to see the Acropolis, Theatre of Dionysos, Ancient Agora and the Temple of Zeus.
+Archaeological sites and museums are closed on January 1, March 25, Good Friday (from midday), Easter Sunday, May 1, December 25 and December 26.

 Athens, which is the oldest inhabited city on earth, began as a small fortified village around 3000 BC and was originally called Kekropia.